GHTassinari/CSharp_BookRegistration/README.md

-<h1 align="center">Sistema de livros para uma biblioteca/Book system for a library</h1>
+<h1 align="center">Sistema de livros para uma biblioteca/Book system for a library (In Portuguese)</h1>

+Esse projeto foi feito como o trabalho final da disciplina de Linguagens I no Instituto Federal do Sul de Minas Gerais.

+This project was carried out as the final work of the Languages I discipline at the Instituto Federal do Sul de Minas Gerais.

 ### Linguagens Utilizadas/Languages Used:
 * C#